Secondary causes of high blood fats

 Cholesterol and triglyceride levels naturally increase throughout our adult years and reach a peak when we are in our sixties and seventies.
 We don’t fully understand why, but it may partly reflect the change in our weight, activity and lifestyle as we get older.

 We have two kidneys.
 They are responsible for cleaning our blood by filtering out waste products and producing urine.

-Chronic renal failure – this is the name for a gradual decline in kidney function.
-People with chronic renal failure often have raised cholesterol, triglycerides and reduced levels of HDL cholesterol.
-Heart and circulatory disease is common in people with renal failure so statins and other cholesterol lowering treatments are often given.
+Chronic Kidney Disease (CKD)– this is the name for a gradual decline in kidney function.
+People with CKD often have abnormal lipids - raised cholesterol, triglycerides and reduced levels of HDL cholesterol.
+Heart and circulatory disease is common in people with CKD so statins and other cholesterol lowering treatments are recommended.